How to Do Payroll in South Carolina: Everything Employers Need to Know

 - WH-1601 (Withholding Tax Payment): This form needs to be completed and returned with all payments that are being sent to the DOR for personal income tax withholding, whether made on a monthly or quarterly basis.

-- WH-1605 (Withholding Quarterly Tax Return): This form is the quarterly tax return that needs to be filed in order to report all personal income tax that has been withheld from employees and remitted within the quarter.
+- WH-1605 (Withholding Quarterly Tax Return): This form is the quarterly tax return that needs to be filed to report all personal income tax that has been withheld from employees and remitted within the quarter.
 Use this for the first three quarters and WH-1606 for the last quarter.

 - WH-1606 (SC Withholding Fourth Quarter and Annual Reconciliation Return): All employers registered with the South Carolina Department of Revenue are required to file a reconciliation return at the end of the fourth quarter, reporting all personal income tax withheld throughout the year.
 If you are an annual filer, this will be the only return you will be required to file.
 Even if no withholding has been made during the final quarter of the year, a WH-1606 will still be required.